California Psalms

 13 Melancholy and estrangement

-rest on each aspect of the landscape, devising
+settle on each aspect of the landscape, rearing

 14 Cows in herds